Malikfrazier35/bristlehome/README.md

-"© 2026 1Financial Holding LLC.
+Marketing site for Bristlehome LLC. © 2026.
 All rights reserved.
-Proprietary and confidential."